 Honey pot is the term that RVs use to refer to the dumpsite for their waste.

-Leveling jacks are devices located in each corner of your trailer or motorhome which allow you to level out the vehicle when it has been unhitched and placed onto blocks at a campsite.
+Leveling blocks are devices located in each corner of your trailer or motorhome which allow you to level out the vehicle when it has been unhitched and placed onto blocks at a campsite.